mantidproject/mantid/Code/Mantid/docs/source/algorithms/RemoveBackground-v1.rst

 -----------
-Algorithm removes flat background, defined by the a single bin histogram workspace with X-axis in the units of TOF from a histogram workspace in any units with known conversion into TOF.
+Algorithm removes flat background, defined by the a single bin histogram workspace with X-axis in the units of TOF from a histogram workspace in any units with known conversion to TOF.

 These options are especially useful during reduction of event workspaces in multirep mode, where different event regions are associated with different incident energies and rebinned into appropriate energy range.

-The algorithm used during background removal is equivalent to the proof-of concept one, presented below, except intermediate workspaces are not created and the background removal calculations performed during rebinning.
+The algorithm used during background removal is equivalent to the proof-of concept one, presented below, except intermediate workspaces are not created.

 Errors of the background workspace are currently ignored and their value is calculated as the square root of correspondent background signal.